prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 ```

 This calculates daily success rates.
 A healthy pipeline should have 95%+ success rate.
 If success rate drops below 90%, investigate what's causing the failures.

 ---

-### Maintenance Tasks

-Regular maintenance keeps the pipeline running smoothly.

-**Monthly tasks:**
-- Review metadata for any patterns in failures
-- Check BigQuery storage costs and optimize if needed
-- Review logs for any recurring warnings
-- Update dependencies if security updates are available

-**Quarterly tasks:**
-- Review and optimize SQL queries for performance
-- Analyze cost trends and identify optimization opportunities
-- Update documentation with any changes
-- Review and update credentials/access controls

-**Annual tasks:**
-- Full security review of credentials and access
-- Comprehensive performance analysis
-- Evaluate if architecture changes would improve operations
-- Update disaster recovery procedures and test restoration

----